pfptcommunity/bulkdnsquery/README.md

 # Bulk DNS Query Tool

-This tool helps identify the top senders based on smart search outbound message exports or CSV data.
+This tool allow for bulk DNS lookups via CSV or TXT file passed as an argument.

 ### Requirements: